 Let’s learn the idea of magnetic field lines of permanent magnets & current-carrying wires, how these lines behave in the situation of permanent magnets and current-carrying wires, and also how to calculate the magnetic field at an arbitrary distance from the current-carrying wire.
 You can quickly revise the Magnetic field and magnetic field line properties here.

-- Magnetic field lines of permanent magnets
+- Magnetic field of permanent magnets & electron spin

 - Magnetic field lines generated by current-carrying wires

 - Representing 3-dimensional magnetic fields on a Two-dimensional sheet of paper